William Singer (minister)

 William Singer (c.1770–1840) was a Scottish minister who served as Moderator of the General Assembly of the Church of Scotland in 1830.
 He also was a historian, mapping the Roman roads of Dumfriesshire and also took a strong interest in agricultural improvements.

 Life

 He is thought to be the eldest son of William Singer (d.1820) and was born in Dumfriesshire.

 From around 1795 he was minister of the parish of Kirkpatrick-Juxta.

 The parish church was built in 1798/1799 designed by John McCracken.
 It was remodelled and given a new interior in 1875 by James Barbour.

 In 1830 he succeeded Very Rev Patrick Forbes as Moderator.

 He was a member of the Royal Highland and Agricultural Society, writing frequently on irrigation issues.

 He died on 27 October 1840.
-He is buried in the churchyard at Kirkpatrick-Juxta.